Debt

 • Every debt balance you pay off simplifies your finances, making them easier to manage.

-• Paying a loan in full just feels good!
+• Paying a fixed or variable-rate loan in full just feels good!
 It’s like putting down a heavy pack you’ve been carrying for years.

 • Once you feel the satisfaction of paying off a loan, you’ll want to feel it again.
-You’ll be motivated to keep the debt pay-off train rolling!
+You’ll be motivated to keep repaying outstanding debt!

 Cons

-To enact the ‘high interest rate’ strategy, pay off your highest cost debts first.
-The highest cost debts are those with the highest interest rates.
-What are this strategy’s pros and cons you ask…
+To enact the ‘high-interest rate’ strategy or debt avalanche method, pay off your highest-cost debts first.
+The highest-cost debts are those with the highest interest rates.
+What are this strategy’s pros and cons, you ask…

 Pros